wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/environmental-safeguards.md

 ## Health and safety

-The commitment to the health and safety of our people at Microsoft underpins everything that we do, and is fundamental to how we measure our success.
+The commitment to the health and safety of our people at Microsoft underpins everything that we do and is fundamental to how we measure our success.
 Microsoft datacenters operate in accordance with local, regional, and federal health and safety regulations.
 In most cases, our health and safety policies exceed government and regulatory requirements to ensure we protect the health, safety, and wellbeing of all datacenter workers during all phases of the datacenter lifecycle, from construction to decommissioning.
 Safety Management Plans, risk assessment, High Risk Activity management, and safety training are central tenets of our approach to providing a safe work environment for all.

 ## Energy efficiency

 Microsoft has operated carbon neutral since 2012.
 By 2030 Microsoft will be carbon negative, and by 2050 Microsoft will have removed from the environment all the carbon the company has emitted either directly or by electrical consumption since it was founded in 1975.
 By 2025, our datacenters will be supplied by 100 percent renewable energy.
-To accomplish it, we implement contracting tools such as proxy generation power purchase agreements for green energy to supply 100 percent of the carbon-emitting electricity consumed by all our datacenters.
+To accomplish this, we implement contracting tools such as proxy generation power purchase agreements for green energy to supply 100 percent of the carbon-emitting electricity consumed by all our datacenters.